google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 (or full) Chrome.
 It's similar to other automated testing libraries like Phantom and NightmareJS, but it only works with the latest versions of Chrome.

-Among other things, Puppeteer can be used to easily screenshots, create PDFs, navigate pages, and fetch information about those pages.
-I recommend the library if you want to get up and running quickly with automated browser testing.
-It hides away the complexities of the DevTools Protocol and takes care of redundant tasks like launching a debug instance of Chrome.
+Among other things, Puppeteer can be used to easily take screenshots, create PDFs, navigate pages, and fetch information about those pages.
+I recommend the library if you want to quickly automate browser testing.
+It hides away the complexities of the DevTools protocol and takes care of redundant tasks like launching a debug instance of Chrome.

 Install it: